20 Amex Platinum Card Benefits That Might Be Worth Its $695 Annual Fee

 - 1X Membership Rewards point on everything else

 As you can see, those categories are pretty restrictive.
-If your goal is to earn points toward free flights and hotel stays, we’d instead recommend the American Express® Gold Card (Review), which earns 4X points per dollar at U.S. supermarkets (up to $25,000 spent per year) and restaurants worldwide, or the Chase Sapphire Reserve® (Review), which earns 3X points per dollar on travel (after its full travel credit is used) and dining.
+If your goal is to earn points toward free flights and hotel stays, we’d instead recommend the American Express® Gold Card (Review), which earns 4X points per dollar at U.S. supermarkets (up to $25,000 spent per calendar year in purchases, then 1X) and restaurants, or the Chase Sapphire Reserve® (Review), which earns 10X Ultimate Rewards points per dollar on Lyft rides, 3X points per dollar on travel (after its full travel credit is used) and dining.

 3. 22 Hotel & Airline Transfer Partners

 Membership Rewards points are some of the most valuable in the biz, because you can transfer them directly to 22 hotel and airline partners.

 Though you could also redeem your points for statement credits or gift cards, direct transfers will garner you the most bang for your buck.

 Here’s a list of Membership Rewards partners and their current transfer rates (both of which are subject to change):

 |Loyalty Program||Type||Transfer Rate||You Give||You Get|

 While the Platinum doesn’t charge foreign transaction fees, American Express cards aren’t widely accepted abroad (Rates & Fees).
 If you’re looking for a premium travel card to use overseas, we’d recommend the Chase Sapphire Reserve® (Review) or Citi Prestige® Card (Review).
 Since they run on the Visa and Mastercard networks, respectively, they work better in other countries.